rcap107/retrieve-merge-predict/documentation/preparation.md

 The script `prepare_metadata.py`is used to generate the files for a given data lake case.

 **NOTE:** This scripts assumes that all tables are saved in `.parquet` format, and will raise an error if it finds no `.parquet` files in the given path.
 Please convert your files to parquet before running this script.
+The tables we provide are already in parquet.

 Use the command:
 ```
-python prepare_metadata.py PATH_DATA_FOLDER
+python metadata_creation.py PATH_DATA_FOLDER
 ```
 where `PATH_DATA_FOLDER` is the root path of the data lake.
 The stem of `PATH_DATA_FOLDER` will be used as identifier for the data lake throughout the program (e.g., for `data/binary_update`, the data lake will be stored under the name `binary_update`).